nvmh0103/automated-vulnerable-base-on-cvefixes/README.md

 * Python 3.6.9 and Tensorflow 2.0.0

 ### Datasets

-Will be added if required.
+Approach 1:
+Uses original dataset which includes 5 class to solve multiple output binary classification problem

+Approach 2:
+Focusing only one vulnerability. eg: CWE-119

+Approach 3:
-Aside for having the 5 columns for y's (CWE-120...n ), we added a new column that has the results of a logical OR operation each row.
+The results of a logical OR operation of columns for each row gave the function is vulnerable or non-vulnerable.
-Therefore, the 7th column in the dataset is called "**combine**".
-This column allows for a binary detection of software vulnerabilities.
-Since it is a multiple output binary classification problem, we simplified the problem to become a **binary** problem to immitate the results portrayed in the paper.
+Therefore, the new column allows for a binary detection of software vulnerabilities.
+Since it is a multiple output binary classification problem, the problem is simplified to become a **binary** problem to immitate the results portrayed in the paper.
-The 7th column addresses the question of whether the observation/row is **vulnerable** or **non-vulnerable**.
+The new column addresses the question of whether the observation/row is **vulnerable** or **non-vulnerable**.

-### Jupyter Lab Notebooks

-1. `SVD_1.ipynb` - The experiments for multiple output multiple class vulnerability detection.
-2. `SVD_2.ipynb` - The experiments for single class (**CWE-119**) binary detection.
-3. `SVD_3.ipynb` - The experiments for binary detection of the newly added 7th column (**combine**).

 ### Results
 #### SVD_1 (Multiple output binary classification)